Using Your Veteran's Benefits

 Dual Certifications

-University of California, Riverside submits an initial enrollment certification with $0.00 in the tuition and fees to the VA.
+UCR submits an initial enrollment certification with $0.00 in the tuition and fees to the VA.
 After the drop-add period, the tuition and fees are certified by amending the term to add the tuition and fees amount.
 This is called dual certification.
-If the amended (tuition and fees only) certification is submitted within the time limits explained above, this will meet the two (2) certification requirement.
+If the amended (tuition and fees only) certification is submitted within the time limits explained above, then this will meet the two (2) certification requirement.

 Completed 30-120 days prior to Start of Instructions